Nepiki/Guides/Final-Fantasy-IV-(J)-(SNES).md

 - This achievement set, created by [MrGauss](https://retroachievements.org/User/MrGauss), uses lines from Dante's Divine Comedy for the story achievements.
 The demons known as "Malebranches" in the Divine Comedy are the inspiration for the Four Arch-Fiends.
 - Final Fantasy IV has had numerous ports and remakes.
 Notoriously, the US version released on the Super NES was censored and made easier for the American market.
 In Japan, Square re-released Final Fantasy IV on the Super Famicom, called "Final Fantasy IV Easy Type".
 Many refer to "Easy Type" as the US version, but it is actually another iteration that builds off the US Version.
 You can read more about the many versions for the SNES/Super Famicom [here](https://finalfantasy.fandom.com/wiki/Final_Fantasy_IV_version_differences), as well as all of the numerous other ports and their differences.
 - A sequel game was developed for Japanese mobile phones, subtitled "The After Years".
 This game was eventually ported and released worldwide on the WiiWare service of the Nintendo Wii system and also experienced it's own share of ports and remakes.
-- A 3D remake was released on the 3DS, similar in appearance to the Final Fantasy III remake and made by the same studio, Matrix Software.
+- A 3D remake was released on the Nintendo DS, similar in appearance to the Final Fantasy III remake and made by the same studio, Matrix Software.

 ## Save Support